 The West Wind Glendale 9 has been around since 1979 and is Arizona’s only old-school drive-in still operating.
 It's been doing big business since mid-March, showing an eclectic mix of movies ranging from horror classics (Scream, The Ring) to more recent films like Sonic the Hedgehog and Onward.

 Gates open at 7 p.m. each night with showings starting at 7:45 p.m.
+Per a recent message on its Facebook, the West Wind is still operating.
 General admission is $7.75 for adults, $1.75 for children 5 to 11, and free for kids 4 and under.
 (There’s also a “Family Fun Night” on Tuesday with discounted admission.)
 There's a limited selection of prepackaged snacks (chips, candy, and soda) for sale if you get hungry and a QuikTrip nearby if you'd like a better variety.

 A list of current and upcoming films can be found on the West Wind’s website.